List of Neighbours characters introduced in 2006: Charlie Hoyland

 When Steph takes Charlie to the garage, she is distracted by her new partner Greg Michaels (Nick Farnell) and a cabinet falls on Charlie.
 He is left without serious injury.
 Charlie befriends Mickey Gannon (Fletcher O'Leary) and Callum Jones (Morgan Baker).
 They form a band with Ty Harper's (Dean Geyer) help.
-Steph becomes pregnant and leaves town with Charlie for a while, where she gives birth to his half-brother Adam.
+Steph becomes pregnant and leaves Erinsborough with Charlie for a while, where she gives birth to his half-brother Adam.
 Summer and her friends take Charlie trick-or-treating for Halloween and he wanders off.
 Lucas Fitzgerald (Scott Major) finds Charlie's ghost costume in a car park.
 Samantha Fitzgerald (Simone Buchanan) finds Charlie and is taking him to Harold's Store when she runs into Steph, Lucas and Lyn.
 Steph spends as much time as she can with Charlie during her trial for culpable driving.
 She tells Charlie that she may need to go away for a while and Charlie asks if he can go with her.
 Steph is sentenced to six years in prison, leaving Charlie in the care of Lyn.
 Charlie misses his mother.
 Charlie and Callum bring home a Blue-tongued skink, called Teddy.
 On his birthday, Lyn tells him that Teddy needs to go back to his owner.
 Charlie tells Lyn that he hates her and he misses his own party.
 Jim Dolan (Scott Parameter) returns with Teddy, explaining that his owner did not want Charlie to be upset.
 While Sophie Ramsay (Kaiya Jones) is babysitting him, Charlie runs away to find Steph.
 Lyn has Steph moved to a low security prison in Bendigo and she and Charlie leave Erinsborough.
 When Steph is released from prison, she reveals that Max has full custody of Charlie and that they are living in Fiji.